Marvel Action Universe: Spider-Woman

 The 1979 animated television series, based on the Marvel Comics character Spider-Woman.
 According to the title sequence, Jessica Drew (voiced by Joan Van Ark) was bitten by a poisonous spider as a child; her father saved her life by injecting her with an experimental "spider serum," which also granted her superhuman powers.
 As an adult, Jessica is editor of Justice Magazine, with two other employees featured; photographer Jeff and Jessica's teenage nephew Billy.
 When trouble arises, Jessica slips away to change into her secret identity of Spider-Woman.

-The animated Spider-Woman's powers are noticeably modified; her enhanced strength in particular seems entirely missing, as she is shown in several episodes being restrained by means (such as ordinary rope) that her super-strong comic-book counterpart could easily break.
-In addition to the ability to cling to walls, the animated Spider-Woman also has the ability to change into costume merely by spinning around.

 Stations

 The Marvel Action Hour

 During the second season of The Marvel Action Hour from 1995 to 1996, the series was given the revived Marvel Action Universe banner.